New York, NY

-With more than 100 majors and accelerated bachelor’s/graduate degree programs, students at Pace study everything from biochemistry and business to computer science, psychology, and teaching.
-Our small class sizes—19 students on average—allow for the kind of personal attention from faculty to support student success.
+With more than 100 majors and accelerated bachelor’s/graduate degree programs, Pace offers everything from Biochemistry and Business to Computer Science, Psychology, and Teaching.
+Our small class sizes—20 students on average—allow personal attention from faculty who support student success.

-Plus, we are committed to providing students with multiple opportunities to practice what they learn with internships, faculty-sponsored research, academic and professional competitions, school-sponsored projects with outside firms, community-based projects, and study abroad.
-The Pace student can build an impressive résumé before graduation.
+We are committed to providing you with multiple opportunities to practice what you learn with internships, faculty-sponsored research, academic and professional competitions, school-sponsored projects with outside firms, and community-based projects.
+At Pace, you can build an impressive résumé before you graduate.

 Pace’s New York advantage

-At our newly renovated Westchester campus in Pleasantville, New York (just 34 miles from Manhattan), you can enjoy two sides of New York: the quintessential college campus lifestyle and easy access to all of the professional activities and entertainment that the New York metropolitan area offers.
-You can intern at world-class companies in the city and closer to campus.
+At our newly renovated Westchester campus in Pleasantville (just 34 miles from Manhattan), you can enjoy two sides of New York: the quintessential college campus lifestyle and easy access to all the professional activities and entertainment the New York metropolitan area offers.
+You can intern at world-class companies in the city and those located closer to campus.

 Career Services = career preparation